huyphamch/terraform-aws-store-kinesis-dynamodb/README.md

 <br />Create Kinesis stream.
 <br />Create Lambda function to store Kinesis events in the DynamoDB.
 <br />Grant Permission to the Lambda function to
-        - read from the Kinesis stream
+<br />- read data from the Kinesis stream
-        - write data to DynamoDB
+<br />- write data to DynamoDB
-        - write logs to CloudWatch
+<br />- write logs to CloudWatch
 ## Usage
 <br /> 1.
 Open terminal
 <br /> 2.
 Before you can execute the terraform script, your need to configure your aws environment first.